 First, let’s dig into the most important terms, which have had different iterations over the years, resulting in the one provided by today’s standard in the industry, the joint MRC and IAB guidelines:

 - Display Viewability– at least 50% of its pixels must be in view for at least one second

 - Video Viewability– at least 50% of the player pixels must be in view for at least two seconds

 The industry is still learning to adapt to this critical metric.
-According to Google’s research, today’s video ad viewability is standing at just 66%.
+According to research, today’s mobile-web video ad viewability is standing at only 66% in the US.

 Advertisers look to have a positive impact on the user and achieve other KPIs besides video ad viewability.
 Therefore, advertisers are also putting a lot of focus on the VTR (View Through Rate) to understand how much of the ad has been watched and how many of them have been completed.

 Now that we have a good grasp of what viewability is and its importance to advertisers, here are the top 3 things to consider to get your video viewability rates up, and thereby increase your revenue.

 How to Increase Video Viewability

 First and foremost, understand your users.
 Learn to know how they behave on your specific site.
 Focus on which pages and sections they are staying longer and, more specifically, which part on the page is attracting the most engagement.

 After you have studied your user base, consider the following tips in order to increase your video viewability.